ch3cook-fdu/ch3cook-fdu.github.io/_pages/about.md

 # 🥇 Awards and Scholarships

-- *2023.10*. **1st** place of the Scan2Cap Challenge in the 3rd Language for 3D Scene Workshop at *ICCV 2023*.
+- *Oct.
+2023*. **1st** place of the Scan2Cap Challenge in the 3rd Language for 3D Scene Workshop at *ICCV 2023*.
-- *2022.09 - 2023.06*.
+- *Sep.
+2023*.
 National Award (rank 1/46).
-- *2021.09 - 2022.06*. **2nd** prize of the Scholarship for Outstanding Students of Master's Degrees at Fudan University.
+- *Sep.
+2022*. **2nd** prize of the Scholarship for Outstanding Students of Master's Degrees at Fudan University.
-- *2021.09*.
+- *Sep.
+2021*.
 Award for the Scholarship for Outstanding Students of Master's Degrees at Fudan University.
-- *2020.09 - 2021.06*. **2nd** prize of the Scholarship for Outstanding Students at Fudan University.
+- *Jun.
+2021*. **2nd** prize of the Scholarship for Outstanding Students at Fudan University.

 # 📖 Educations

-- *2021.09 - 2024.06 (expected)*.
+- *Sep.
+2021 - Jun.
+2024 (expected)*.
 Master student at Fudan University.
-- *2017.09 - 2021.06*.
+- *Sep.
+2017 - Jun.
+2021*.
 Bachelor student at Fudan University.

 # 💬 Invited Talks

-- *2023.10*.
+- *Oct.
+2023*.
 Winner presentation of the Scan2Cap Challenge in the 3rd Language for 3D Scene Workshop at ICCV 2023. [\[Slides\]](presentation/[ICCV 2023 workshop talk] Vote2Cap-DETR.pdf)
-- *2023.06*.
+- *Jun.
+2023*.
 Paper presentation for "*End-to-End 3D Dense Captioning with Vote2Cap-DETR*" at the Workshop for Advances in 3D Vision, VALSE 2023, Wuxi, China.